ProjectLadon/MOOS-pBBBLue/README.md

 * [GPIO](http://www.strawsondesign.com/#!manual-gpio)
 * [PWM](http://www.strawsondesign.com/#!manual-pwm)

-Configuration is set by a single json object provided either in the moos file configuration block or as a separate file and described in the schema/configuration_schema.json.
-The contents of each sub-section of this schema and related I/O schema are described in the section of this document for each roboticscape section.
+Configuration is set by a single json object provided either in the moos file configuration block or as a separate file and described in schema/configuration_schema.json.
+The contents of each sub-section of this schema and related I/O schema are described in the section of this document for each roboticscape section listed above.

-In general, the configuration json defines variable names that the pBBBlue will subscribe to.
+In general, the configuration json defines variable names that the pBBBlue will subscribe to or publish.
 The types of those variables can be deduced as follows:
 * If the documentation names a JSON schema for published or received data, then the MOOS type of that data is STRING.
 In general, all STRING data will be json encoded in order to make parsing easier.
 * If the documentation indicates that the variable has two and only two possible states, then the MOOS type will be BINARY.
 * Otherwise, the type will be DOUBLE.

 ## [LEDS](http://www.strawsondesign.com/#!manual-leds)
-In configuration, you can assign named variable to each LED (RED & GREEN).
+In this block, you can assign named variable to each LED (RED & GREEN).
 If the names are present, the module subscribes to the specified BINARY variable(s) and uses them to control the named LEDs.
 The configuration sub-schema is as follows:
 ```
 "LED": {
 	"type": "object",